 Writing an effective promotional email involves several key steps:

-• Craft a Compelling Subject Line: Your subject line should grab attention right away.
-Keep it clear, concise, and intriguing.
-A/B test different subject lines to see what works best.
+- Craft a Compelling Subject Line: Keep it clear and catchy.
+A/B test to see what grabs attention and improves open rates.

 What should I include in a promotional email to enhance its success?